yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 Some commenters said that none of this really mattered.
 Machine translations are good now, it's not like we're really missing anything.

-I got a really great comment on YouTube from pandakekok9 that really dispels that notion.
+I got a great [comment](https://www.youtube.com/watch?v=m4Iwksydr5o&lc=UgwOsX2Q7mViyIWzkap4AaABAg) on YouTube from pandakekok9 that dispels that notion.
 They pointed that Mozilla shouldn't be calling what sumobot is doing "localization" if what it is doing is translation.

+>If that was the intent Mozilla, maybe don't call what you're doing "localization" then and just call it literal translation?
+A crucial difference between localization and translation is that former DOES add and change stuff that would not be found or recognizable in the original.
+As much as localization gets flak recently from Western fans of anime there are instances where localization works better than simply translating.
+Watch an episode of Keroro Gunsou / Sgt.
+Frog in English dub first, then the original Japanese dub with English subtitles.
+Each version has their own jokes and references that their intended audience get!

 Localise.com says the [difference between translation and localization](https://lokalise.com/blog/translation-and-localization-difference/) is: